Sawbwa Barb Care Guide: Tank Setup, Diet, Tank Mates & More

 Can Sawbwa barbs be kept with shrimp?

-Adult cherry shrimp are generally safe.
+Adult cherry shrimp are safe.
 However, very small shrimplets may be picked off since Sawbwa barbs naturally eat tiny invertebrates.
 Dense moss gives baby shrimp the best survival chance.

 Closing Thoughts